Consultations On Father’s Rights

-Our team at Stuart N. House, P.A., has a wealth of experience helping fathers fight for their rights.
-Our Fort Lauderdale father's rights lawyer will fiercely advocate for your rights as a father in the courtroom.
+At his firm, Stuart N. House, P.A., attorney House has a wealth of experience helping fathers fight for their rights.
+He will fiercely advocate for your rights as a father in the courtroom.

 Understanding Father’s Rights In Florida

 Florida courts recognize the importance of a father’s role in his children’s lives, but it is advisable to have competent counsel to ensure that role is conclusively established and preserved.

-A father's rights in the state of Florida largely depend on whether the father has established paternity.
+A father’s rights in Florida largely depend on whether the father has established paternity.
 To learn more about paternity, you can visit our paternity page.

 - To have rights as a father, you need to establish paternity.
 If you were married to your child’s mother at the time of birth, you are automatically designated as the child’s paternal father and can exercise your rights as a father.
 If you married the child’s mother post-birth, as long as you applied for paternity while receiving your marriage license, you are still considered the child’s paternal father (assuming a different paternal father is not already listed on the child’s birth certificate).